Dodgers hit 3 homers, knock off nemesis Rockies 8-4 - WHIZ News

 Márquez (4-6) left with a cut on his thumb with one out in the fourth after allowing five runs and five hits, including Freeman’s 446-foot solo drive to center in the first that extended his hitting streak to 13 games.

-It ended an emotional trip for Freeman, who made a tear-filled return to Atlanta, where he played for 12 years, and then dismissed his agent.
-Freeman declined comment on radio host Doug Gottlieb’s tweet Wednesday that Freeman fired Casey Close because he didn’t tell him about Braves’ final contact offer in March.
+It ended an emotional trip for Freeman, who made a tear-filled return to Atlanta, where he played for 12 years.

 “I think he did it in his bullpen (session) a couple days ago,” Black said.